 What is a LinkCrawler Rule?

-LinkCrawler Rules can be used to do automatically treat added URLs of websites which are not supported via plugin/by default and perform specified actions on them.
+LinkCrawler Rules can be used to do automatically treat URLs which are not supported via plugin and perform specified actions on them.

 LinkCrawler Rules are part of JDownloaders advanced features.

 You can find them under Settings -> Advanced Settings -> LinkCrawler: LinkCrawlerRules

 Click in the Value field so you can modify the field and replace the content with your rule(s).